arnomaris/StreamlinedBot/README.md

 This project helped me improve my knowledge of JavaScript and taught me how to:
 - Use promises properly
 - Work with the Discord.js library
-- Design modular command structures (which I since have used in other projects)
+- Design modular command structures
 - Handle database operations with MySQL
 - Host applications on Heroku